Greyhound Information

 What do they chase when racing?
 The lure they chase is a stuffed animal made of fake fur.
 Depending on the track, the lures look like a large rabbit or a bone.
 They do NOT chase live animals at the track and live animals aren't allowed to be used in training either.
 Anyone caught using live animals will be banned from the sport for life.

 Do racing greyhounds wear muzzles because they are vicious?
 No. Racers that show any aggression towards other racers during a race are banned from the track.
 Muzzles help determine the winner in photo finishes.
 Greyhounds have very fragile thin skin and race with their mouths open.
 A bump with a tooth at 40+ mph could injure a greyhound, so muzzles also help prevent injuries.
 Kennel muzzles (different than the racing muzzles) are used because of the number of dogs in one small area at the track kennel.
 Any time you have 70 dogs, that may or may not know each other, in one room you are bound to have disagreements.
-With their thin skin, even rough play, can leave a gash and a multiple dog fight is catastrophic.
+With their thin skin, even rough play, can leave a gash and a dog fight is catastrophic.
 Muzzles keep all the racers injury free and safe on and off the track.

 Greyhound Crossroads Kennel MuzzleI met a greyhound that was afraid of everything, was it abused?

 Probably not.
 Genetic shyness runs in some lines of greyhounds (and other breeds) and can also be the result of poor socialization as puppies in that critical first three months of life.
 Although most greyhounds are very social because of the handling they got as puppies and as adults, a few don't get that.
 Puppies need to be socialized to all types of people - Males, females, children, different ethnicities, men with beards and ball caps - etc during the first critical 3 month socialization period.
-Guide Dog and serviced dog organizations recommending introducing puppies to at least 100 different people, in the first three months, so they are very comfortable working around everyone as adults.
+Guide Dog and service dog organizations recommending introducing puppies to at least 100 different people, in the first three months, so they are very comfortable working around everyone as adults.
 Puppies also need to be introduced to new sights and sounds - things like riding in vehicles, buildings, different flooring, stairs, cats, small dogs, city traffic etc. Anything the dog will experience, in its adult life, needs to be introduced in the first 3 months.
 Anything the puppy is not exposed to in this first 3 months of life can make it uncomfortable and fearful the rest of its life.
 We all understand that wild animals MUST be handled by humans as babies or they will remain wild and afraid of humans their entire lives; puppies aren't any different.
 One of the reasons we think greyhounds make the best pets is because of all the handling by people that they DO get as puppies.
 It is pretty easy to tell if a dog has been abused, a dog that has been abused may be afraid of men and sticks for instance (the things that actually hurt him).
 A dog that is genetically shy or not properly socialized is likely to be terrified of the man, the stick, going thru doorways, riding in cars, children, trashcans, planes overhead, fast movements, loud noises or anything it wasn't exposed to as a puppy (things that obviously could never have caused it any harm).

 Are greyhounds raised in puppy mills?
 Never!
 Greyhounds have an average of $3500 invested in them by the time they reach the race track.
 They are much too valuable to be kept in small cages and get substandard care.
 In fact, to be a successful racer they must be raised in long 50 to 100 yard dog runs that encourage them to run and race each other (see photo below).
 Greyhound farms have these long runs or even larger pens for each litter.
 Each litter has access to a area larger than most dog parks to play in while growing up.
 Greyhound puppies raised as pets in small backyards and homes, without access to this type of running, are not muscled and strong enough to be able to race safely.
-Greyhounds are not crated until they go into race training when they are over a year old.
+Greyhounds are not crated, until they go into race training, when they are over a year old.
 Then they are calmer and learn to rest in between training sessions and conserve their energy for races.

 What is a greyhound's early life like?
 Greyhounds have a unique upbringing.
 They usually get to stay with their mothers for longer than pups of other breeds.
 They are born on a farm in an indoor climate controlled kennel with access to the outdoors.
-When they are older they are moved with their mother and littemates to a large outdoor run.
+When they are older they are moved with their mother and littermates to a large outdoor run.
 They will eventually be weaned, but often the mother is allowed to stay with the pups as long as she wants to, after weaning.
-It is not uncommon for mothers to stay with their pups for the entire first year until they go off to race training.
+It is not uncommon for mothers to stay with their pups for the entire first year, until they go off to race training.
 Females usually have only one litter a year and most owners retired the female after 3 or 4 litters.
 Each litter usually stays together.
 A larger litter may be put into two adjoining runs as they get older.
 Two small litters that are the same age may be put in the same run together so they have playmates.
 They have access to long dog runs that are usually 50 to 100 yards long.
 This encourages them to race each other up and down all day and builds strong bones and muscle necessary for racing.
 When they are a year old the litter will be sent together to race training.
 They will learn to wear collars, leashes, muzzles and racing silks at this time.
 They will also be crate trained and potty trained.
 They will practice chasing a lure and breaking from the starting box.
 At 15 to 18 months the litter is sent to the race track, often still together.
 Greyhounds are very pack oriented because of living with their littermates and their mother for most of their lives.
 Most have great dog body language skills and play well with other greyhounds because of this upbringing.
 Greyhound Farm Long Runs

 What is their racing life like?
-Racing greyhounds are required to live in a kennel compound at or near a the track they race at.
+US racing greyhounds are required to live in a kennel compound at or near a the track they race at.
 They live in large crates in indoor, climate controlled, racing kennels.
 There are around 70 dogs in each racing kennel.
 There are many of these racing kennels at each track.
 There are two levels of crates.
 Males are in the bottom crates.
 The smaller females, that are easier to boost up, are in crates above the males.
 The crates are used to give each dog their own space to rest.
 Each dog has its' own apartment.
 The trainer spends most of the day in the kennel with the dogs feeding, cleaning, grooming, training, and turning the dogs out to potty.
 Each racing kennel has a couple sandy fenced pens where the dogs are turned out for potty breaks.
 The girls and boys go out separately because they are not spayed or neutered.
 The dogs play and sun themselves as a group in the pens for an hour or more, each turnout, weather permitting.
 Each dog only races once every 3 to 5 days.
 The races are typically 5/16th of a mile and take about 30 seconds to run, but there are some races that are slightly longer.
 Racers are fed a combination of raw meat, kibble and vitamin supplements and are fed individually in their crates.
 Each meal is carefully weighed, and each dog is fed individually in its own crate, because racers have to stay within 1.5 lbs of their set racing weight.
 Racers are handled a lot by a variety of trainers, vets, and leadoffs and have nearly constant human contact in their kennels except for a few hours at night.
 Anytime they are racing, laws require a vet to be present.
-Racers retire at 1.5 to 5 years old, depending on their ability to place in races.
+Racers retire at 1.5 to 6 years old, depending on their ability to place in races.
 They do NOT have to win to continue racing, as long as they place, they continue to make some money for their owners.
 The best racers may be bred before retiring to pet homes, so some of those are not available until they are older dogs.
 Because females can only have a few litters each, more females are retained for breeding than males.
 Some females that have great bloodlines may be bred even if they aren't great racers.
 Only the very best males are considered for breeding.
 Artificial insemination allows one male to produce thousands of puppies.
-Kiowa Sweet Trey, for example, has produced over 16,000 puppies and that number is still going up.
+Kiowa Sweet Trey, for example, has produced over 16,400 puppies and that number is still going up.

 Aren't greyhounds exercised and run to the point that they never want to run again once they retire?
 No, see the answer above.
 Greyhounds ONLY race for 30 seconds, just once every 3 to 5 days.
 Some greyhounds retire after only 5 unsuccessful races.
 Retirement doesn't mean they didn't want to chase the lure, just that they weren't as fast as the other dogs.
 Most retire at 2 or 3 years old with only 10 to 70 races under their belt.
 The best racers retire at 4 or 5 when they begin to slow down and the ones that race the longest may only run 150 to 200 races total.
 Few racers, race more than a total of 1 hour in their entire career.
 The dog you adopt will still be young and will still want to chase and run sometimes.
 Forcing a greyhound to retire from chasing a lure, is like refusing to throw a ball for a retriever because it "needs to retire" after 30 to 150 good retrieves.
 Most greyhounds will gladly chase a lure with enthusiasm long after they retire and even into old age, if given the opportunity.
 Fortunately there are ways to let your greyhound chase a lure even after retirement, see our lure coursing page for more information.